Nazi analogies: European Union

 Some Eurosceptic politicians, including UKIP's Gerard Batten and Finns Party MP Ville Tavio, have compared the European Union to Nazi Germany.
 Then Ukrainian politician Viktor Medvedchuk of the pro-Russia party Ukrainian Choice argues that "objectively" the European Union is the heir of Nazi Germany.
 In many Greek newspapers during the Greek government-debt crisis, caricatures appeared depicting the European troika and Angela Merkel as Nazis preparing to reenact the Axis occupation of Greece.
 Merkel was also depicted as Hitler during demonstrations against her 2016 visit to the Czech Republic; the demonstrators objected to her approach to the European migrant crisis.
 Opponents argue that the Nazi empire was formed by conquest and that joining the EU is voluntary, among other differences.

 Indian Wars

 The Nazi war of annihilation on the Eastern Front has been compared to the United States Army's conduct in the Indian Wars.
 However, Native American demographic collapse was mostly caused by introduced disease, rather than warfare, and historians disagree as to whether the Indian Wars, or parts thereof, can be considered a form of genocide.

 Islamism and Islamic fundamentalism

 Some historians, including Matthias Küntzel, Wolfgang G. Schwanitz and Barry Rubin, argue that there is a high degree of similarity between the ideologies of Nazism and Islamism, especially in their radical antisemitism and xenophobia.
+For Christopher Hitchens, "Islamofascism" is a form of clerical fascism analogous to Christian fascism.